strexx/close-the-door/README.md

 Now the server will run on your desktop locally.
 If you would like to access the server from outside you need to install it on a server.
 Or port forward it in your router.

 ## Status
 There are several statuses in the app.
-The first status are that the door is closed.
+The first status is that the door is closed.
 On the home page, you will see a green bar.
-On the NodeMCU the green Led will be on.
+On the NodeMCU, the green Led will be on.

 ![Green satus](readme/green.png)

-If your door is open the bar will be bleu.
+If your door is open the bar will be blue.
 The green Led will be on.

 ![Green satus](readme/bleu.png)